waynodiablo/Oystercard/pills/debugging.md

 The steps are:

 1. Take a break
-1. Rubber duck
+2. Rubber duck
-1. Assume nothing
+3. Assume nothing
-1. P everywhere
+4. `p` everywhere
-1. Repeat
+5. Repeat

 ## 1 - Take a Break